UnionInternationalCheminsdeFer/OSDM/spec/getting-started.md

   }
   ```

-- Step 4: Get the fulfillments
+- Step 4: Finalize the booking and get the fulfillments

   To finalize the booking and handout a ticket the last call is to get
   fulfillments of this ticket.
 Fulfillments are a general term to describe
   physical tickets as well as non-digital one such as Apple's passbook or a
   simple code only.

+  `POST /bookings/{booking_id}/fulfillments`

   The fulfillments can be simply accessed by calling: